AI-Generated Portrait

 Uintah High School

-I won many awards in these extra-curricular activities, many in the technical fields: website design, network design, and IT maintenance.
+I won many awards in these extra-curricular activities, the majority being in technical areas like website design, network design, and IT maintenance.

 CompTIA

-During High School, I became CompTIA certified with their A+ Hardware, A+ Software, and Network+ programs.
+I hold certificates in CompTIA's A+ Hardware, A+ Software, and Network+ programs.

 Uintah Basin Technology College